zarr-developers/gsoc/2022/ideas-list.md

 > Extended Tasks 📝

 A further stretch goal would be to compare the same operations using HDF5 or NumPy files (.npy) as described in [#519](https://github.com/zarr-developers/zarr-python/issues/519).

+> Expected Outcome 🔖

+- This project will allow the contributor to learn the basics of Zarr format and APIs as well as experiment with benchmarking.
+- The community will benefit from a clear, visual representation of Zarr’s speed overtime which will identify areas for further optimisation.

 > Prerequisites 👍🏻